– mathematical modelling of power systems and networks, investigation of their control issues;

 Huge changes are traced in the evolution of modern PS.
 Cross-system electricity trade that will incorporate a variety of new market products (active power reserves, other ancillary services, forward financial transactions) is expanding geographically as well as in volume.
 Electricity consumers and small generators are increasingly involved into electricity trade and provision of ancillary services.
 Electricity is becoming more environment-friendly due to growing share of generation based on renewable sources, and probably, due to expansion of nuclear energy.
 Power systems will become more resistant to disturbances; reliability of power supply and energy quality will improve (near-to-regular shape of voltage sine curve, minimization of voltage flickers, etc.).
 Such changes are mostly induced by smart technologies, based on ICT.
 Their uptake is determined by new concepts as smart generation, smart grids, smart relays, smart meters and even smart house.
 Smartness is based on logic devices (controllers with microprocessors) and their intercommunication, including links with power network dispatchers.
 Smart technologies enable power network operators to more efficiently and reliably control their networks in real time and even simplify this work in certain sense (since a part of control and monitoring functions is performed by smart controllers without human intervention).
 On the other hand, control becomes more complex and sophisticated for operators, since more additional algorithms and software programs are embedded into controllers, their operation has to be monitored and coordinated, controllers have to be reprogrammed in order to eliminate the detected operation errors.

-Structural scheme of mathematical model for calculation of power system operation modes
+Structural scheme of mathematical model for calculation of power system operation modes, which includes Lithuanian,

 In 2014, the Laboratory (together with the researchers from the Laboratory of Nuclear Installation Safety) completed the project Research and Assessment Methodology of Energy Systems Reliability and its Impact on Energy Security under the national research program Energy for the Future.
 The program is administrated by the Research Council of Lithuania.